kenlim1/expo-passkey/README.md

 - **iOS Simulator**: Biometric authentication in iOS simulators may not work consistently
 - **Storage Persistence**: On some devices, SecureStore may be cleared when app is uninstalled

-We appreciate your feedback as we prepare for the stable release.
+We appreciate your feedback as we continue to improve the library.

 ## License